Petroleum engineering: Petroleum engineering salaries

 Petroleum engineering has historically been one of the highest-paid engineering disciplines, although there is a tendency for mass layoffs when oil prices decline and waves of hiring as prices rise.
 In 2020, the United States Department of Labor's Bureau of Labor Statistics reported the median pay for petroleum engineers was US$137,330, or roughly $66.02 per hour.
 The same summary projects there will be 3% job growth in this field from 2019 to 2029.

 SPE annually conducts a salary survey.
 In 2017, SPE reported that the average SPE professional member reported earning US$194,649 (including salary and bonus).
 The average base pay reported in 2016 was $143,006.
 Base pay and other compensation was on average was highest in the United States where the base pay was US$174,283.
 Drilling and production engineers tended to make the best base pay, US$160,026 for drilling engineers and US$158,964 for production engineers.
-Base pay on average ranged from US$96,382-174,283.
+Average base pay ranged from US$96,382-174,283.
 There are still significant gender pay gaps, plus or minus 5% of the US average pay gap which was 18% difference in 2017.

 Also in 2016, U.S. News & World Report named petroleum engineering the top college major in terms of highest median annual wages of college-educated workers (age 25–59).
 The 2010 National Association of Colleges and Employers survey showed petroleum engineers as the highest paid 2010 graduates, at an average annual salary of $125,220.
 For individuals with experience, salaries can range from $170,000 to $260,000.
 They make an average of $112,000 a year and about $53.75 per hour.
 In a 2007 article, Forbes.com reported that petroleum engineering was the 24th best paying job in the United States.